- Introducing SanaCurrents, a research service for the serious and sophisticated biotech investor.

-This move goes hand in hand with our long-term goal of complimenting our premium research platform beyond our in-house team to give current and prospective GeoInvesting members further options to receive quality, deep dive research in areas we may not be fully covering.
+This move goes hand in hand with our long-term goal of complementing our premium research platform beyond our in-house team to give current and prospective GeoInvesting members additional options to receive quality, deep-dive research in areas we may not be fully covering.

 No doubt, investing in biotech is a risky business.
 Many stories sound great at face value to the average investor but fail to deliver in the end.
 As such, having an edge is vastly important.

-The founder of SanaCurrents, Bill Langbein, describes how over the last several years, SanaCurrents developed a set of objective data points related to clinical testing and the value proposition of drugs and devices in development.
-SanaCurrents applies these data points to forecast how likely a company will be able to advance a drug or device prior to pivotal announcements, such as clinical study results or an FDA decision.
-The team identifies and alerts its members to what they believe are underpriced stocks prior to a key event that may yield high returns.
-Since October of 2016, positive outcomes resulted in 16 favorable sentiments expressed by SanaCurrents on 19 biotech stocks.
+The founder of SanaCurrents, Bill Langbein, describes in a podcast link how SanaCurrents developed a set of objective data points related to clinical testing and the value proposition of drugs and devices in development.
+SanaCurrentsapplies these data points to forecast how likely a company will be able to advance a drug or device prior to pivotal announcements, such as clinical study results or an FDA decision.
+The team identifies and alerts its members to what they believe are under-priced stocks prior to a key event that may yield high returns.
+Since October of 2016, positive outcomes resulted in 20 favorable sentiments expressed by SanaCurrents on 27 biotech stocks.

 The new promise of the sector lies in a recent surge of scientific innovation, the integration of technology (such as artificial intelligence with science) and a more accommodating FDA environment.

-We recently spoke with him during a podcast to introduce the service and pick Bill’s brain.
+We recently spoke with Bill during a podcast to introduce the service and pick Bill’s brain.

 Before starting SanaCurrents, Bill Langbein spent more than 20 years as a life science business journalist, with stops at Reuters Health, In Vivo and California Medicine.
-During that time, he wrote on genomic discoveries, the emergence of biologics, and the dawn of precision medicine, through which drug developers came to recognize a one-drug-for-all approach would no longer work.
+During that time, he wrote on genomic discoveries, the emergence of biologics, and the emergence of precision medicine.
+He founded SanaCurrents to serve the more focused biotech market of the 21st century.

 Phil Greyling joined SanaCurrents while he was a graduate student and helped develop the company’s analytics model before becoming a partner.
 He previously earned an undergraduate degree in molecular biology.
-While biologists typically start their careers with a limited business and investment background, Philip Greyling completed a professional science master’s (PSM) program, which provided advanced training in innovative scientific techniques while also developing complementary business skills in management and analytics.
+While biologists typically start their careers with a limited business and investment background, Philip completed a professional science master’s (‘PSM’) program.
+The masters program provided advanced training in innovative scientific techniques, while also integrating complementary biotechnology business skills in management and analytics.

 GeoInvesting has had a penchant for picking high quality microcap stocks for nearly a decade based on fundamental analysis and information arbitrage.
-We’re proud of our expertise in microcaps and recognize it is the direct result of three decades of success by our co-founder, Maj Soueidan, for nearly 30 years in the microcap space.
-And we are now excited for SanaCurrents to compliment our research tool set.
+We’re proud of our expertise in microcaps and recognize it is the direct result the of success by our co-founder, Maj Soueidan, has had for nearly 30 years in the microcap space.
+And we are now excited for SanaCurrents to complement our research tool set.